kuoss/ingress-annotator/README.md

 [![GitHub license](https://img.shields.io/github/license/kuoss/ingress-annotator.svg)](https://github.com/kuoss/ingress-annotator/blob/main/LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kuoss/ingress-annotator)](https://goreportcard.com/report/github.com/kuoss/ingress-annotator)

-The **Ingress Annotator** is a Kubernetes utility designed to streamline the management and application of annotations across Ingress resources and entire namespaces.
-With this tool, you can define reusable annotation rules in a ConfigMap, which are automatically propagated to your Ingresses or Namespaces based on simple annotation references.
-This ensures that updates to your annotation rules are immediately and consistently applied across your Kubernetes environment, reducing the risk of errors and making your deployments more maintainable.
+The **Ingress Annotator** is a Kubernetes utility designed to streamline the management and application of annotations across Ingress resources within your clusters.
+With this tool, you can define reusable annotation rules in a ConfigMap, which are automatically propagated to your Ingresses or all Ingresses within a specified namespace based on simple annotation references.
+This ensures that updates to your annotation rules are immediately and consistently applied across relevant Ingress resources, reducing the risk of errors and making your deployments more maintainable.

 ## Features
 - **Centralized Annotation Management**: Define reusable annotations in a ConfigMap that can be applied to multiple Ingress resources or entire namespaces.
 This ensures consistency and reduces the need for repetitive configurations.